Robert Lewandowski wins Golden Shoe after prolific Bayern Munich season | DW | 21.09.2021

 "When I heard that you had won the Golden Shoe, I thought: 'How?
 Only now?'
 You can see how long it takes to get to the very top.
 But you've been at the top for a long time and you deserve this award," said Jürgen Klopp, who coached Lewandowski at his first German club, Borussia Dortmund, by videolink.

-His current boss, Julian Nagelsmann, also attended the ceremony and said his striker's "terrific performance" will be "remembered forever."
+His current boss, Julian Nagelsmann, also attended the ceremony and said his striker's "terrific performance" would be "remembered forever."

-Last season was the sixth in a row where Lewandowski has passed the 20-goal mark in the Bundesliga and, with seven goals in five games already this term, he could be on to surpass his own record this time around.
+Last season was the sixth in a row in which Lewandowski passed the 20-goal mark in the Bundesliga and, with seven goals in five games already this term, he could be on to surpass his own record this time around.

 After winning the FIFA Best award in 2020, a year when he won the Champions League, Bundesliga, German Cup and World Club Cup with Bayern, Lewandowski seems to be improving in his mid-30s.
 "It's not over yet.
 We are still hungry for more titles," he said.